Drug formulary listing decision – Buprenorphine for opioid use disorder

 • The McMaster 2017 Guideline for Opioids for Chronic Non-Cancer Pain suggests buprenorphine/naloxone may be used as a tapering strategy for patients on high dose opioids (MED ≥ 90/day).

-• Buprenorphine has a superior safety profile compared to methadone, including lower risk of overdose, milder side effects, and fewer drug interactions.
+• Buprenorphine has an equivalent efficacy and a superior safety profile compared to methadone, including lower risk of overdose, milder side effects, and fewer drug interactions.

 • Buprenorphine/naloxone can be dispensed as multiple take-home doses more safely than methadone; this facilitates access to OUD treatment, especially in the return-to-work setting.

-• Buprenorphine subdermal implant and ER injection were reviewed by the Canadian Agency for Drugs and Technologies in Health in 2018/2019, with a recommendation to reimburse with clinical criteria and/or conditions, based on phase III randomized-controlled trials and network meta-analyses.
-Despite higher drug cost, removal of barriers to access with more convenient injection/implants and potentially less interaction with the health care system are important to address the stigma and improve outcomes of persons with OUD.
+• Buprenorphine subdermal implant and ER injection were reviewed by the Canadian Agency for Drugs and Technologies in Health (CADTH) in 2018/2019, with a recommendation to reimburse with clinical criteria and/or conditions, based on phase III randomized-controlled trials and network meta-analyses.
+Despite higher drug cost, removal of barriers to access with more convenient injection/implants and potentially less interaction with the healthcare system are important to address the stigma and to improve adherence and outcomes of persons with OUD.

-• The Ontario Drug Benefit program covers generic buprenorphine/naloxone SL tablets, as well as buprenorphine subdermal implant and ER injection.
+• The Ontario Drug Benefit Program lists generic buprenorphine/naloxone SL tablets, as well as buprenorphine subdermal implant and ER injection.

 • The buprenorphine products discussed in this listing decision are not indicated for use in pain treatment.